yuv4ik/XFFirebaseAuthExample/README.md

 Firebase.Core.App.Configure();
 ```
 * Implement IFirebaseAuthenticator
-* Please note that the credentials are kept in keychain, this means that you cannot test the solution on simulator but only on a real devices.
+* Please note that if you want to test on the iOS simulator you will have to do one extra step as described [here](https://stackoverflow.com/a/39488013/1970317) due to a bug.